oVirt/ovirt-site/source/documentation/install-guide/appe-Installing_the_Websocket_Proxy_on_a_Separate_Machine.html.md

         2 - Perform each action manually, use files to copy content around (1, 2) [1]:

-    1. Press **Enter** to accept the default SSH port number, or enter the port number of the Engine machine.
+    i.
+Press **Enter** to accept the default SSH port number, or enter the port number of the Engine machine.

             ssh port on remote engine server [22]:

-    2. Enter the root password to log in to the Engine machine and press **Enter**.
+    ii.
+Enter the root password to log in to the Engine machine and press **Enter**.

             root password on remote engine server engine_host.example.com: